chuxorg/chux-datastore/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/csailer/chux-mongo)](https://goreportcard.com/report/github.com/csailer/chux-mongo)
 # Chux MongoDB Go Library - chux-mongo

-chux-mongo is a simple and easy-to-use Go library for performing basic CRUD operations on MongoDB.
+chux-datastore is a simple and easy-to-use Go library for performing basic CRUD operations on MongoDB.
 The library provides a clean and straightforward interface for connecting to MongoDB, as well as creating, retrieving, updating, and deleting documents.

 ## Driving Forces